-- 1. ENTSO for Electricity shall monitor the implementation of this Regulation in accordance with Article 8(8) of Regulation (EC) No 714/2009.
-Monitoring shall cover in particular the following matters: - (a) identification of any divergences in the national implementation of this Regulation; - (b)assessment of whether the choice of values and ranges in the requirements applicable to HVDC systems and DC connected power park modules under this Regulation continues to be valid. - 2.
-The Agency, in cooperation with ENTSO for Electricity, shall produce by 12 months after the entry into force of this Regulation a list of the relevant information to be communicated by ENTSO for Electricity to the Agency in accordance with Article 8(9) and Article 9(1) of Regulation (EC) No 714/2009.
+1. ENTSO for Electricity shall monitor the implementation of this Regulation for the Contracting Parties whose TSOs are members of ENTSO for Electricity.
+The Secretariat and the Energy Community Regulatory Board shall monitor the implementation of this Regulation for the Contracting Parties whose TSOs are not members of ENTSO for Electricity in accordance with Article 8(8) of Regulation (EC) No 714/2009.
+Monitoring shall take into account the list of relevant information developed by the Agency for the Cooperation of Energy Regulators and it shall cover in particular the following matters:

+- (a) identification of any divergences in the national implementation of this Regulation; - (b)assessment of whether the choice of values and ranges in the requirements applicable to HVDC systems and DC-connected power park modules under this Regulation continues to be valid.

+ENTSO for Electricity shall report its findings to the Secretariat and the Energy Community Regulatory Board.- The Secretariat and the Energy Community Regulatory Board shall make available the findings stemming from the monitoring of the implementation of this Regulation.

+- 2. The Agency, in cooperation with ENTSO for Electricity, shall produce by 12 months after the entry into force of this Regulation a list of the relevant information to be communicated by ENTSO for Electricity to the Agency in accordance with Article 8(9) and Article 9(1) of Regulation (EC) No 714/2009.
 The list of relevant information may be subject to updates.
-ENTSO for Electricity shall maintain a comprehensive, standardised format, digital data archive of the information required by the Agency. - 13.
-Relevant TSOs shall submit to the Secretariat and to ENTSO for Electricity the information required to perform the monitoring tasks indicated in the list of relevant information to be communicated by ENTSO for Electricity to the Agency in accordance with Article 8(9) and Article 9(1) of Regulation (EC) No 714/2009referred to in paragraphs 1 and 2. - 2.
-Based on a request of the regulatory authority, DSOs shall provide TSOs with information under paragraph 12 unless the information is already obtained by regulatory authorities, the Secretariat, the Agency or ENTSO-E for Electricity in relation to their respective implementation monitoring tasks, with the objective of avoiding duplication of information. - 4.
-Where ENTSO for Electricity or the Agency establish areas subject to this Regulation where, based on market developments or experience gathered in the application of this Regulation, further harmonisation of the requirements under this Regulation is advisable to promote market integration, they shall propose draft amendments to this Regulation pursuant to Article 7(1) of Regulation (EC) No 714/2009.
+ENTSO for Electricity shall maintain a comprehensive, standardised format, digital data archive of the information required by the Agency. - 3.
+Relevant TSOs shall submit to the Secretariat, the Energy Community Regulatory Board and ENTSO for Electricity the information required to perform the-tasks referred to in paragraphs 1 and 2.

+Based on a request of the regulatory authority, DSOs shall provide TSOs with information under paragraph 12 unless the information is already obtained by regulatory authorities, the Agency the Secretariat, Energy Community Regulatory Board or ENTSO-E in relation to their respective implementation monitoring tasks, with the objective of avoiding duplication of information.

+4. Where ENTSO for Electricity or the Agency establish areas subject to this Regulation where, based on market developments or experience gathered in the application of this Regulation, further harmonisation of the requirements under this Regulation is advisable to promote market integration, they shall propose draft amendments to this Regulation pursuant to Article 7(1) of Regulation (EC) No 714/2009.